-We introduce an integrative negotiation mechanism which enables agents to interact over a spectrum of negotiation attitudes from self-interested to completely-cooperative in a uniform reasoning framework, namely the MQ framework.
-The agent can not only can choose to be self-interested or cooperative, but also choose how cooperative it wants to be.
-This provides the agent with a capability to dynamically adjust its negotiation attitude in a complex agent society.
-Experimental work shows it may not be a good idea to always be completely-cooperative in a situation involving an unknown agent's assistance; in that case, choosing to be halfcooperative may be good for both the individual agent and also for the society.
+We introduce an integrative negotiation mechanism that enables agents to interact over a spectrum of negotiation attitudes from self-interested to completely cooperative in a uniform reasoning framework, namely the MQ framework.
+The agent not only can choose to be self-interested or cooperative, but also can choose how cooperative it wants to be.
+This provides the agent with the capability to dynamically adjust its negotiation attitude in a complex agent society.
 Introducing this mechanism in the agent framework also strengthens the capability of multi-agent systems to model human societies.
-Multi-agent systems are important tools for developing and analyzing models and theories of interactivity in human societies.
-There are many complicated organizational relationships in human society, and every person plays a number of different roles and is involved in different organizations.
-A multi-agent system with this integrative negotiation mechanism is an ideal test-bed to model human society and to study negotiation and organization theories.
-In the future we plan to explore additional questions using this framework, such as: how should an agent choose it negotiation attitude based on its learning from past experience?
-How does different attitudes affects the agent's performance and the social welfare in different organizational contexts? and so forth.
+We recognize that the experimental result is not a general result, it does not answer the question that how cooperative an agent should be in a specific situation.
+We plan to develop an analytical model of the environment that enables the agent to predict the influence of its negotiation attitude on its own performance and also on the social welfare, hence to select the appropriate cooperative level to balance its own utility achievement and the social welfare.